Maternal-Fetal Medicine at RWJBarnabas Health

 • Have a history of pregnancy complications

-• Have a medical condition such as heart disease, high blood pressure, diabetes, obesity, substance use disorder, sexually transmitted disease, autoimmune disorder
+• Have a medical condition such as heart disease, high blood pressure, diabetes, obesity, substance use disorder, a sexually transmitted disease or an autoimmune disorder

-• Are pregnant with a baby that has been diagnosed as having a birth defect
+• Are pregnant with a baby who has been diagnosed as having a birth defect

 • Have a family history of genetic disease

-If your pregnancy is determined to be high risk, your doctor will need to monitor you closely to ensure the health and safety of you and your baby.
+If your pregnancy is determined to be high risk, your doctor will need to monitor you closely.
+Your care plan will likely include more frequent checkups, imaging or other tests to make sure that all remains well with you and your baby as the pregnancy progresses.

-RWJBarnabas Health’s obstetricians, gynecologists and maternal-fetal medicine specialists (perinatologists) can advise you on care plans and strategies that can offer the best chance for a healthy pregnancy and delivery.
+RWJBarnabas Health’s obstetricians, gynecologists and maternal-fetal medicine (MFM) specialists (also called perinatologists) can advise you on care plans and strategies that will give you the best chance for a healthy pregnancy and delivery.

-If you are over the age of 30, taking fertility drugs or had in vitro fertilization, the chances of carrying multiple babies is higher.
-A routine ultrasound in the first trimester will determine if you are carrying more than one child.
+A routine ultrasound in the first trimester will determine if you are pregnant with more than one child.

 If you are pregnant with multiple babies, your doctor will carefully monitor your progress and your babies' development throughout your pregnancy to provide the best possible outcome.